Pontinus nigropunctatus: Taxonomy

-Pontinus nigropunctatus was first formally described as Sebastes nigropunctatus by the German-born British ichthyologist Albert Günther with St Helena given as the type locality.
-The specific name nigropunctatus means “black spotted”, an allusion to the many dusky spots on its reddish body.
+Pontinus nigropunctatus was first formally described as Sebastes nigropunctatus by the German-born British ichthyologist Albert Günther, with St Helena given as the type locality.
+The specific name nigropunctatus means "black spotted", an allusion to the many dusky spots on its reddish body.

 Description

-Pontinus nigropunctatus has a reddish-rose coloured body with the upper body being marked with numerous blackish-brown spots.
+Pontinus nigropunctatus has a reddish-rose coloured body, with the upper body being marked with numerous blackish-brown spots.
 The maximum recorded total length for this fish is 35 cm.

 Distribution and habitat

-Pontinus nigropunctatus was thought to be a species which was endemic to St Helena but it has also been found at the Bonaparte Seamount, the Grattan Seamount, Ascension Island, and the Saint Peter and Saint Paul Archipelago of Brazil.
+Pontinus nigropunctatus was thought to be a species which was endemic to St Helena, but it has also been found at the Bonaparte Seamount, the Grattan Seamount, Ascension Island, and the Saint Peter and Saint Paul Archipelago of Brazil.
 It is a deepwater species with a depth range of 146 to 183 m which occurs over hard substrates.

 Biology

-Pontinus nigropunctatus has been found to have a sex ration of 1.8 males for each female.
-The females carried an average of 49,544 oocytes, with the larger fishes have a greater number of oocytes.
+Pontinus nigropunctatus has been found to have a sex ratio of 1.8 males for each female.
+The females carry an average of 49,544 oocytes, with the larger fishes having a greater number of oocytes.
 The deepwater jack may develop its oocytes asynchronously.